securitybunker/databunker.org/content/doc/install/_index.md

 ## Quick installation guide

-You simply start Databunker as a basic Docker container with minimal parameters and minimal requirements.
-In this case, it will use an internal built-in SQLite database to store encrypted records.
-This installation method is good for development and **not recommended for production**.
+You simply start Databunker as a simple Docker container with minimal parameters and minimal requirements.
+In that case, it will use an internal built-in SQLite database to store encrypted records.
+This installation method is good for development and **not recommended for production** use.

 **Advantages:**
 * An external database is not required.